The Wajibu Wetu programme

 - Enhanced accountability by duty bearers toward responsible service delivery.

-- Enhance the adaptive capacities of communities to cope with the effects of climate change and other socioeconomic shocks.
+- Enhance the adaptive capacities of communities to cope with the effects of climate change and other shocks from unprecedented disasters.

 - Enhanced resilience against gender-based violence.